snoyberg/posa-chapter/warp.md

 or are not robust.
 Note that some languages provide library-level coroutines but they are not preemptive threads.
-Note also that Erlang and Go provides lightweight processes.
+Note also that Erlang and Go provide lightweight processes.

 In Haskell, most computation is non-destructive.
 This means that almost all functions are thread-safe.